-With the clocks having gone back on Sunday 25th October, we’ve been thinking about how we’d like to spend the extra hour.
+With the clocks going back on Sunday 31st October, we’ve been thinking about how we’d like to spend the extra hour.
 And while staying snuggled up in bed sounds appealing, we decided there might be a few more creative ways to embrace the shift in seasons that the clock change marks.
-So, with that in mind, here are five fun things to do now the clocks have gone back…
+So, with that in mind, here are five fun things to do when the clocks have gone back…

 1. Go Stargazing

 While many of us will understandably mourn the lack of sunshine and daylight hours, there is a big positive to the darker nights: it’s prime time for stargazing!
 There are so many amazing stargazing spots to do it around the country, from designated Dark Sky Discovery Sites in Cornwall to areas of very little light pollution in Dorset and St Davids in Pembrokeshire.
 A Dark Sky Discovery Site status is only given to spots that are easy to access and with little enough light pollution that you can see the Milky Way.
 So what are you waiting for, check the Dark Sky Calendar to pick a date, pack a flask of something warm and head out for a nighttime experience you’ll never forget.
 For more tips and a list of Cornish spots, check out our guide to stargazing in Cornwall.

 2. Indulge in brunch